msc-acse/ACSE-5/Readme.md

 9. 11/2 – Templates.
 Reference Counting.
 Dense and iterative methods for matrix inversion.
 (Steven Dargaville)
 10. 14/2 – Wavelets (Steven Dargaville).
 An introduction to image processing and filters.
 (Adriana Paluszny)
 11. 18/2 – An introduction to the architecture of a commercial Medical Imaging cloud-based software.
 (Adriana Paluszny + External Speaker(s))
-12. 21/2 – Computer-based programming class coursework.
+12. ~~21/2 – Computer-based programming class coursework.~~ Revision day.
+13. Individual in-class coursework.
+On: 27th of February 9:00-12:00 RSM3.01 **note classroom and date**

 ## Team